22 million fewer Americans insured under Senate GOP bill

 The Senate Republican health care bill would leave 22 million fewer Americans with health insurance by 2026 than under Obamacare, the nonpartisan Congressional Budget Office said Monday.

 The highly anticipated score answers key questions about the impact of the Senate's controversial legislation made public last Thursday.
+The analysis also offers clarity to wavering Senate Republicans on whether to vote for the bill later this week.

+The CBO also found the bill would reduce deficits by $321 billion compared with Obamacare.

 The House passed its version of an Obamacare repeal bill in May.
 That legislation would leave 23 million fewer Americans with health insurance by 2026 than under the Affordable Care Act, CBO said earlier.

-Like the House bill, the Senate's version would end enhanced funding for Medicaid expansion, though at a slower pace, while overhauling the entire Medicaid program.
-It would eliminate the mandates that require nearly all Americans to have coverage and companies with more than 50 workers to provide health benefits.
+The largest savings in the Senate bill would come from a 26% reduction in federal spending for Medicaid, compared to current law.
+Like the House plan, the Senate's version would end enhanced funding for Medicaid expansion, though at a slower pace, while overhauling the entire Medicaid program.

+Also, senators would eliminate the mandates that require nearly all Americans to have coverage and companies with more than 50 workers to provide health benefits.
 And it would jettison Obamacare's taxes on the wealthy, insurers and others, while allowing insurers to charge more to older policyholders.

 Related: Senate GOP health bill would slash Medicaid.
 Here's how.